Alex Zanardi: Formula One (1991–1994)

 Zanardi driving for Lotus at the 1994 British Grand Prix.

 Zanardi compared reasonably to teammate Johnny Herbert in 1993 and was important in fine-tuning the team's active suspension system, scoring his only F1 point at the Brazilian Grand Prix.
 He was injured when an elderly motorist collided with his bicycle, knocking him down and running over Zanardi's left foot.
 Despite several broken bones, Zanardi raced in Germany, but he spun out and did not finish.
 Zanardi's season ended prematurely after he sustained a concussion as a result of a crash in practice for the Belgian Grand Prix.

 Still recovering, Zanardi missed the beginning of the season while he was working as a test driver for Lotus, but he returned in the Spanish Grand Prix, replacing Pedro Lamy, who had been injured in a testing crash.
 However, Lotus struggled in its final season in F1 and Zanardi failed to score a single point or qualify higher than 13th.
 For the races in Belgium and Portugal, Zanardi was replaced by Belgian pay driver Philippe Adams.

-With Lotus Formula One defunct, Zanardi practiced to race in sports car racing.
+With Lotus Formula One defunct, Zanardi practised to race in sports car racing.
 His first meeting was at a Porsche Supercup event at Imola.
 Zanardi later raced at a four-hour event at Donington Park, where he and Alex Portman retired with eight minutes remaining despite leading by over a lap.
-The pair managed to finish 4th at a rainy day race at Silverstone.
+The pair managed to finish fourth at a rainy day race at Silverstone.